PR-Pilot-AI/smart-actions/plan-and-execute/README.md

 ### Inputs

+- `api-key`: (Required) The API key for the PR Pilot AI service.
 - `task-description`: (Required) The description of the task to plan.
 - `expected-result`: (Required) The expected result of the execution phase.
+- `agent-hints` (Optional) Hints for the AI agent to improve the quality of the plan and execution.

 ### Example Workflow